SeismicSource/sourcespec/README.md

 Event information can also be stored in the [SAC file header] (header fields:
 `EVLA`, `EVLO`, `EVDP`, `O`, `KEVNM`).

+> Note: Any depth value provided in the event file or in the SAC header can be
+> overridden using the command line option `--depth`.

 ### Phase pick formats

 Phase picks for P and S waves can be read from one of the following formats: